sharontlin/security-intern-list/README.md

 # Security Intern List

-A listing of available security engineering internships ([live demo](https://security-intern-list-4844186733.gtsb.io/)).
+A listing of available security engineering internships scraped from Lever.co.

 Built with the [Gatsby](https://www.gatsbyjs.org/), and [Cosmic JS](https://www.cosmicjs.com).